-Moreover, this 17th edition also incorporates the Training Module for Teachers, which aims to facilitate the understanding of the subject addressed, as well as the development of the online proposal.
+Moreover, the Training Module for Teachers, which aims to facilitate the understanding of the subject addressed, as well as the development of the online proposal.

 As Oxfam Intermon’s Head of the Education Unit for a Global Citizenship Begoña Cardona explains, since its inception Connecting Worlds was conceived as a project that went far beyond raising awareness: “Students participating in the project discover different realities and social injustices existing both at a global level and within their closest environment.
 The strength of Connecting Worlds lies in their commitment to finding solutions and in social actions”.

 For all the above, 80 per cent of teachers who have participated in the project consider that it brings about meaningful change in students’ attitude regarding the subject addressed, and that it also has a positive impact on the way students interact within the classroom.
 Thirty per cent of schools that have participated in Connecting Worlds register again and 10 per cent signed up to participate more than 4 times.

 Moreover, the impact is felt not only among students.
 As Esther Gutiérrez, a teacher who joined the project during the 2018/19 academic year, explains: “Participating in Connecting Worlds has allowed me to rethink my role as a teacher within the classroom.
 Students take the leading role here.”